Keep Yourself Safe

 - Reinforce the importance of the ‘buddy system’

-- Teach your children to know their full name, age, telephone number, city, and province so that they can identify themselves
+- Teach your children to know their full name, age, telephone number, city, and province so they can identify themselves

 - The more children know about their bodies and acceptable, safe behaviours, the safer they will be.
-Teach them the proper names of their body parts
+Teach them the proper names of their body parts.

 - Encourage an open dialogue with your children – tell them that you will not be angry with them about things that may scare or concern them